Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

-\subsection{Deep Learning}
+\subsubsection{Deep Learning}

-We can represent elements of a stochastic game, such as the policy, value function, or model, using neural networks to optimize the joint behavior by utilizing deep learning algorithms \citep{Goodfellow2016DL}.
+Deep learning is a popular and general approach in contemporary AI research, with its foundations relying on the use of artificial neural networks (ANNs).
+ANNs have showcased remarkable proficiency in a wide variety of general applications \cite{Goodfellow2016DL}.

-We define a set of parameters $\theta$ that transforms information using layers of linear and non-linear operations.
-We optimize these parameters with respects to a defined cost function $J(\theta)$ using methods of statistical learning and numerical optimization, such as stochastic gradient ascent.
+Concretely, ANNs define a set of parameters $\theta$ that act as a function that processes and transforms data using layers of linear and non-linear operations.
+We optimize these parameters with respect to a defined cost function $J(\theta)$ using methods of statistical learning and numerical optimization, such as stochastic gradient descent (SGD) \cite{james2013introduction}.

-A key attribute to a deep learning approach is its ability to develop a scalable end-to-end solution.
-We avoid the need to handcraft features and instead allow the optimization to learn curated latent representation tailored towards the task at hand in a data-driven manner.
-The central constraints in such methods reside with the need for large-scale data collection and high computational cost required for training.
+A key attribute of a deep learning approach is its ability to develop a scalable end-to-end solution that can capture complex distributions underlying many real-world applications.
+Additionally, we avoid the need to handcraft features and instead allow the optimization to learn curated latent representation tailored toward the task at hand in a data-driven manner.
+Hence, the emphasis is on extracting patterns, relationships, and insights directly from data, rather than relying heavily on predefined rules or models, although such efforts are not necessarily orthogonal.

+In the context of MARL, integrating these deep learning methods into MARL solutions has shown promise for developing expressive and adaptive multi-agent systems for complex tasks, where agent's behaviors are defined using a composite of ANN representations and optimized in an end-to-end manner.
+For example, we can represent the elements of a stochastic game, such as the policy, value function, or model, using ANNs to optimize the joint behavior.
+The central constraints in such methods reside with the need for large-scale data collection and the high computational cost required for training.

-\subsection{Reinforcement Learning}
+\subsubsection{Reinforcement Learning}

-The domain of reinforcement learning (RL) focuses on developing learning methods that optimize control policies guided by reward \citep{Sutton2018RL}, where the mathematical framework commonly considered is the MDP.
-RL provides a strong foundation for optimizing MAS control using a stochastic game formulation.
-We briefly describe four central approaches \citep{Levine2020OfflineRL} used in RL that serves as the foundations of learning controls.
+The domain of reinforcement learning (RL) focuses on learning how to make decisions guided by reward signals \cite{Sutton2018RL} and serves as the general foundation of learning controls.
+A caveat of traditional RL research is that it is normally studied under a single-agent setting, i.e. using the MDP framework.

+\paragraph{Predictions and Control} We define the process of sequential decision-making as control.
+Control contrasts the concept of predictions, as predictions are static inferences that have no causal relationship to future inputs and predictions.
+Formally, predictions are independent and identically distributed (IID), whereas no such assumptions are made for control.
+Within RL frameworks, control is learned within an environment whose dynamics the agent has limited knowledge of \cite{recht2019tour}, however predictions still play a major role in this capability, whether it is incorporated implicitly or explicitly, to ensure that the agent has an understanding of the world it resides.